iamkoushik1999/Javascript-Interview-Questions/README.md

 alert(typeof demo); //shows object
 ```

+> When to use null object?

+- When you have declared an object and want it to be empty initialise it with null.

+> Can we assign undefined to variable?

+- You can assign undefined to any variable but generally its not recommended.

+> So the summary is undefined is #javascript way of saying that you forgot to initialize something or it is not existent (assigned by js) and null is user way of saying that I have initialized and want the variable to be non existent (assigned by user).

 **[⬆ Back to Top](#table-of-contents)**

 3. ### Difference between “ == “ and “ === “ operators.